vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/create-cluster/create-webui/create-webui.md

    - **Availability zone**: select the [availability zone(s)](/en/intro/start/concepts/architecture#az) for nodes.
 All three availability zones are automatically selected for fault-tolerant clusters and cannot be changed.

+     {note:info}

+     You can only select the `PA2` availability zone for the projects that use the [Sprut SDN](/en/networks/vnet/concepts/architecture#sdns_used).

+     {/note}

   - **Category of virtual machine**: select the [VM category](/en/computing/iaas/concepts/about#flavors).

   - **Virtual machine type - Master**: select the [VM configuration template](/en/kubernetes/k8s/concepts/flavors#configuration_templates) for master nodes.

      Templates with high-performance CPUs are available upon request to technical support.
 See [Available computing resources](../../../concepts/flavors#configuration_templates) for details.

   - **Master disk type**: [storage type](../../../concepts/storage#storage_types) that will be used by nodes.
 The disk type you select affects the performance of the cluster.

   - **Disk size on Master node**: the larger the disk size, the better its performance in some disk operations.

 1. In the **Network and settings** block, click the **Set up** button and specify the network settings: